MinnPost/minnpost-green-line-timeline/README.md

 }
 ```

-### Testing

-Unfortunately there are no tests at the moment.

 ### Build

 To build or compile all the assets together for easy and efficient deployment, do the following.
 It will create all the files in the `dist/` folder.